 You can also conduct testing with a group of users, and let them review your online courses to make sure that content is properly displayed on a wide range of devices, screen sizes and network performance.
 This group of users can interact with your eLearning content and rate the general experience while looking for bugs.

 5. Align Testing with Expectations and Goals

-We Lambda Solutions can help you choose the right LMS solutions and offers an extensive course catalogue available via our eLearning partners.
+We Lambda Solutions can help you choose the right LMS solutions and any other eLearning solution for selling online training courses.
+Our eLearning partners offer an extensive course catalogue for building your eLearning.
 Contact us to learn more about our services!